||Hotel, Small Inn, B&B

-We initially head uphill, passing sections of wall, then take a small diversion to the church of St Oswald at Heavenfield.
+We initially head uphill, passing sections of the wall, then take a small diversion to the church of St. Oswald at Heavenfield.
 This is believed to be the site where King (later Saint) Oswald of Northumberland raised a Christian cross before defeating the pagan King Cadwallon of Wales in AD 633.
 Continuing on our way through fields and woodland, we reach the site of the Port Gate, where the Roman Road from York to Edinburgh, known as Dere Street, passed through the wall.
-It continued to be a very important trading route even after the wall was built and we head south along it to find our way to the Roman town of Coria, which stood at the crossroads with Stanegate, the Roman road between Newcastle and Carlisle.
-Originally a military fort, it developed into a civilian town and became a major supply base for the forts on the wall.
+It continued to be a very important trading route even after the wall was built.
+We head south along it to find our way to the Roman town of Coria, which stood at the crossroads with Stanegate, the Roman road between Newcastle and Carlisle.
+Originally a military fort, it developed into a civilian town and became a major supply base for the forts along the wall.
 Our hotel is nearby in the centre of Corbridge.

 Day 8: Corbridge to Wylam

-Our route back to the wall takes us past Aydon Castle, a 13th century fortified manor house which has appeared in historic films including Ivanhoe.
-As we head east, we reach the village of Heddon on the Wall – which has a substantial section of intact wall – but soon the suburban spread of Newcastle covers all traces of Roman occupation and we leave the line of the wall to head towards the River Tyne, which we follow to our Inn in Wylam.
-On the way we pass the birthplace of George Stephenson, the “father of railways”.
+Our route back to the wall takes us past Aydon Castle, a 13th-century fortified manor house which has appeared in historic films, including Ivanhoe.
+As we head east, we reach the village of Heddon on the Wall – which has a substantial section of intact wall – but soon the suburban spread of Newcastle covers all traces of Roman occupation.
+We leave the line of the wall to head towards the River Tyne, which we follow to our Inn in Wylam.
+On the way, we pass the birthplace of George Stephenson, the “father of railways.”

 Day 9: Wylam to Newcastle

-In the morning we take the train to the centre of Newcastle – Pons Aelius to the Romans – and walk along the river bank to Segedunum Fort – Wallsend.
-Although our route is largely green and tranquil, this belies its history as the beating heart of the industrial revolution with staiths on both banks of the river for loading coal, lead and other ores onto waiting boats.
+In the morning we take the train to the centre of Newcastle – Pons Aelius to the Romans – and walk along the river bank to Segedunum Fort-Wallsend.
+Although our route is largely green and tranquil, this belies the area's history as the beating heart of the industrial revolution, with staiths on both banks of the river for loading coal, lead, and other ores onto waiting boats.
 Huge shipbuilding yards are now covered in smart apartment blocks and the Quayside has been transformed into a vibrant arts hub for the city.
 Although Segedunum is officially the end of Hadrian’s wall, we will visit a final fort at Arbeia, which guarded the entrance to the Tyne.
-Here we can visit the reconstructed gatehouse, barrack block and governor’s house to better understand how soldiers lived on the frontier 1900 years ago.
+Here we can visit the reconstructed gatehouse, barrack block, and governor’s house to better understand how soldiers lived on the frontier 1900 years ago.

 There will be time left to further explore the city before heading to our hotel on the Quayside.
-A visit to the Great North Museum, with its collection of original Roman artefacts is a great finale, or maybe you prefer to wander the elegant Georgian streets that lead to the Earl Grey monument (of tea fame).
+A visit to the Great North Museum, with its collection of original Roman artifacts, is a great finale, or you may prefer to wander the elegant Georgian streets that lead to the Earl Grey monument (of tea fame).
 We will finish the trip with a celebratory dinner.